-He also leads a small research team of students and staff undertaking research in the field of electrochemical surface and interface analysis and electrochemical sensors, and has procured over $10 million in competitive research funding and has published over 120 refereed publications in the field.
+He continues research in the field of electrochemical surface and interface analysis, electrochemical sensors and energy materials, and has procured over $13.5 million in competitive research funding and has published over 130 refereed publications in the field.

 Selected Board and Committee Appointments